-Pale ruby color; cherry, raspberry, blueberry, baking spice on bright nose; cherry, raspberry, cranberry, red fruits, minerality, some earthiness on the palate.
+Pale ruby color; cherry, raspberry, red fruits, cola, spice on the nose; red cherry, raspberry, cranberry, touch of earthiness on the palate.

 Dry; supple in the mouth; refined, refrained tannins.
-Good balancing acidity.
+Good balancing acidity (3.6 pH).
 Overall, smooth, soft, classic lightness and elegance of an Oregon pinot noir.
-Aged primarily in neutral barrels, only 15% new French, so there is only the faintest oak notes.
-Food friendly 14.1% ABV.
+Whole berry fermentation.
+Aged a year in French oak, 15% new, 85% neutral.
+Very food-friendly 13.5% ABV.

 Owner Bill Stoller is the founder and CEO of The Stoller Group, also the president and vice-chairman of Express Employment Professionals, and founder and CEO at Xenium HR & Employer Services.
 A native Oregonian, Stoller holds a bachelor’s degree in business and economics from Pacific University, and an MBA from Portland State University.
 His considerable successes in employment services allowed him to pursue his passion for wine.

 Stoller gained part ownership of Chehalem Wines with Harry Pederson-Nedry in 1993.
 He founded Stoller Vineyards in 2001.
 Their winery opened in 2006 as Oregon’s first and only LEED-certified, solar powered, gravity-flow operation.
 Its drive for sustainability earned the winery the world’s first LEED gold certification.
 It is dedicated to producing pinot noir and chardonnay.